miwermi/election-analysis/README.md

     county_options = []
     county_votes = {}

-To track the votes as we count them, the 'with' statment was used (with the file open...) and then a couple of conditional 'if's for whether or not the candidate and county were new...
+To track the votes as we count them, the 'with' statement was used (with the file open...) and then a couple of conditional 'if's to determine whether or not the candidate and county were new...

     #If the candidate does not match any existing candidate...
     if candidate_name not in candidate_options: